 Molecular precursors can be used for coatings and nanostructures owning different functional properties.
-In our laboratory, inorganic films are predominantly deposited by chemical vapor deposition (CVD) techniques at reduced pressure.
-The morphology of the resulting nanoscale coatings is influenced by several parameters, such as precursor feedstock, substrate temperature and the inherent material properties as well as the overall pressure of the system.
+In our laboratory, inorganic films and nanostructures are predominantly deposited by chemical vapour deposition (CVD) techniques at reduced pressure, including cold-wall CVD and focused electron beam-induced deposition (FEBID).
+The morphology of the resulting nanoscale coatings or nanostructures is influenced by several parameters, such as precursor feedstock, substrate temperature and the inherent material properties as well as the overall pressure of the system.
 In addition, solvent-based approaches, such as microwave processing, are used to prepare nanoparticles and nanowires.
 The structural and chemical analysis of these inorganic structures include XRD, SEM, TEM, EDX, EELS etc..

 One-dimensional (1D) nanostructures, including nanowires, nanotubes, nanorods and nanobelts, are of both fundamental and technological interest.
 They exhibit interesting electronic and optical properties associated with their low dimensionality and a large surface to volume ration associated with their aspect ratio.
 In addition, these functional 1D nanomaterials represent the critical components in potential nanoscale devices for different applications including energy harvesting and generation, batteries, lighting, sensing, electronics, optoelectronics etc..
 Major challenges remain in order to fully exploit the 1D nanostructures: (i) the development of suitable chemical strategies for their rational synthesis as well as (ii) organization and integration of these nanoscale building blocks.